Edward D. Dart: Early life

+After the military he enrolled at Yale.
+He studied under the tutelage of Richard M. Bennett at Yale School of Architecture, whence he graduated in 1949.
+At Yale Dart also studied under Pietro Belluschi, Marcel Breuer, Richard Neutra, Louis Kahn, Eero Saarinen, Harold Spitznagel, and Paul Schweikher, whom he later worked under in Roselle, IL from 1949 to 1950.

 Career

 One of Chicago's most distinguished architects, Dart was made a Fellow of the American Institute of Architects at age 44 and garnered 18 AIA awards.
 He developed his personal design style of using natural materials, incorporating a building into its site and free- flowing spaces while at Yale.

 Death and legacy

-In 1975, Dart died suddenly of an aneurysm while completing a significant commercial development.
-Water Tower Place.
+Dart died suddenly on July 9, 1975.
+At the time of his death, he was a resident of Barrington Hills, Illinois.
+The cause of death was an aneurysm while completing a significant commercial development, Water Tower Place.
 The archives of the Ryerson & Burnham Libraries, located at the Art Institute of Chicago, house a permanent collection of his works, donated in 1999 by his sister Susan.